Working Towards FIAP Distinctions

 Remember that your recording of the FIAP number must be accurate.
 FIAP will check your acceptance record against their central Database of Salon Results.

 You should also be aware of the difference between a Salon and a Circuit.
-A Salon is a single event, which is likely have different sections (eg: Open, Nature, Photo-Travel etc) into which you can enter different images and these will be judged just the once.
+A salon is a single event, which is likely to have different sections (eg: Open, Nature, Photo‐Travel etc) into which you can enter different images and these will be judged just the once.

-A Circuit will be comprised of more than one Salon, each having identical sections, so that the photographs you submit will be passed from one salon to another and can then gain acceptances and awards in each salon.
+A Circuit will comprise of more than one Salon, each having identical sections, so that the photographs you submit will be passed from one salon to another and can then gain acceptances and awards in each salon.
 Sometimes the different salons are registered to different countries as well.
-It is possible to have multiple acceptances for an image in a circuit, and there might be more than one country involved, they all count.
-But a circuit can only count as “one salon” and "one country".
+It is possible to have multiple acceptances for an image in a circuit, and there might be more than one country involved.
+All the accepted images can be counted, but a circuit can only count as 'one salon and one country'

 Example:

-• Eight images entered in a circuit of three salons with two countries holding the salons:
+8 images entered in circuit of 3 salons with 2 countries holding the salons:

 A final note